rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 	- Remove Rails assets gems and redundant Sprockets configuration
 	- Optimize our Webpack bundles

-Our gradual approach had its downsides, primarily that it was more time-consuming.
-Some the challenges we faced were a direct consequence of our dual pipeline strategy.
-Supporting JavaScript compiled from either Sprockets or Webpack during the migration required effort:
+Our gradual approach had its downsides:

+* Supporting both Sprockets or Webpack for JS compilation required more effort and time
 * We needed to figure out how to reference modules across two scopes
 * We had a large suite of JavaScript unit tests to support in two separate testing environments
 * We assumed global variables our in Sprockets-based JavaScript, so any module bundled by Webpack would need to be exposed to the global scope somehow
 * We had a learning curve with Webpack such that simply moving a dependency from a Sprockets bundle to a Webpack bundle was not always straightforward

-Furthermore, given the rapid development cycle of Webpacker, Webpack, and its various plugins and utilities, we were continually upgrading and smoothing wrinkles throughout the process.
+Given the rapid development cycle of Webpacker, Webpack, and its various plugins and utilities, we were continually upgrading and smoothing wrinkles throughout the process.
 Ultimately, we allowed ourselves time to wade into the Webpack waters and adopt new conventions as we progressed.

 ## Setting up Webpack entries